-Being a dad doesn’t always come with the exact family configuration we thought we’d end up with going in.
+Being a dad doesn’t always come with the exact family configuration we thought we’d end up with.
 Some dads are single, widowed, or divorced.
-Regardless, they’re dads all the same, and it may come time to start dating.
+Regardless, they are dads all the same, and at some point, they may decide to start dating.

 Let the kids know what’s going on.
 Daddy has a friend and we’re going out for dinner.
 If telling your kids the truth about what you’re doing would be too much for them to handle at this time, then this might not be the time to start dating.
 Dishonesty is never the right way to handle difficult issues with your children.

 2. Respect your children’s school night curfews.

 Routine in family life is important even under ideal circumstances, and parenting is job one.
 When you’re a single dad, it’s even more critical to make sure the kids enjoy some predictability in their schedule.

 3. Do not have an overnight guest in their home.

 Don’t be a hypocrite.
 You wouldn’t let your teen’s date stay the night, so don’t add confusion to a moral compass that’s still being set.

 4. Kids embarrass easily; practice discretion.

 Kissing?
 Holding hands?
 Familiarity?
 Kids are very nuanced when it comes to observing relationship cues.
 Of course, a lot depends on where things are with their mom.
 But when in doubt, err on the side of discretion.
 And we’re not just talking about in the house.
 Be extra careful on social media too.